 Figure shows various magnetoresistive head designs.
 Magnetic feedback can be applied to (c).
 See below •Permalloy shields are placed on either side (a), or in series with the element (b & c) to improve resolution.
-(It responds to vertical fields, $\therefore$ can sense a signal from adjacent bit).
-Continual
+(It responds to vertical fields, \therefore can sense a signal from adjacent bit).
+Continue

-Fig. Shielded and unshielded MR head response curve (F. Jeffers) •The use of flux guide permits the positioning of MR element away from wear region. magnetic •Using feedback from MR to reading field, it can be kept $\sim$ zero $\rightarrow$ reduce Barkhausen noise. •In dual -element read-write head designs, separate read and write are deposited on top of each other (piggy-back heads).
+Fig. Shielded and unshielded MR head response curve (F. Jeffers) •The use of flux guide permits the positioning of MR element away from wear region. magnetic •Using feedback From MR to reading field, it can be kept ~zero->reduce Barkhausen noise.
+This is done any placing a conclusion near the store of Carry •In dual -element read-write head designs, separate read and write are deposited on top of each other (piggy-back heads).